Natural Wonders of Iceland and Greenland

 - Golf in a sunken volcano crater

-Prices are “starting from” rates, shown in US$, per person based on three people sharing a triple cabin type, two people sharing a twin cabin.
-A twin cabin may also be booked for single use at 1.75X the per person, twin price.
+Prices are “starting from” rates, shown in US$, per person based on two people sharing a twin cabin and one person in a single cabin.
 Special rates are available for children 12 years of age and under.
 Ask us for a full list of cabin categories and prices.

-Prices do not reflect any discounts due to sales or special offers.
-The applicable discounted rate will be quotes at the time of your inquiry.
+Prices may not reflect all discounts due to sales or special offers.
+The applicable discounted rate will be quoted at the time of your inquiry.

 009445 - W20